Anna Maria Corazza Bildt: Member of the European Parliament, 2009–2019

 In 2014, Corazza Bildt was appointed as the leader of the Single Seat campaign in favor of abandoning Strasbourg for Brussels as the sole location of the European Parliament.

 In 2015, news media reported that Corazza Bildt was included in a Russian blacklist of prominent people from the European Union who are not allowed to enter the country.

 In 2015, Corazza Bildt made headlines by asking parliamentary officials to check if there were any irregularities with the votes of Marine Le Pen, which prompted the European Parliament to open an investigation into whether MEPs voted on Le Pen's behalf, which would be a violation of the body's rules.
 She lost her parliamentary seat in the 2019 elections.

+Party switch to Liberalerna

+On 18 September 2023, it became public that Corrazza Bildt would run in the upcoming 2024 European Parliament election, but this time for Liberalerna.